wrightben/texas-holdem/README.md

 **getCards()** and **getCardsFromString()**

-getCards and getCardsFromString both return a array of ints (ordinals)
+getCards and getCardsFromString both return an array of ints (ordinals)

 *getCards* accepts 2 optional parameters, *players* and *shared*, which default to 1 and 5, respectively.
 The *players* parameter may be either an *int* or an *array* in this format: [ int, [ [int, int], [int, int] ]].